masa0902dev/prevent-public-repos-2025/README.md

 ## Installation in an Organization

 1. [Install this GitHub App in your Organization](https://github.com/apps/prevent-public-repos-2025)
 2. Create a repository named `org-settings` and add a `.github/prevent-public-repos.yml` file inside it.
 (Currently, this configuration file is not utilized.)
 3. To test its functionality, try creating a public repository.
 An issue should be created in both that repository and the `org-settings` repository.

 ## Contribution

 Contributions are welcome!

 - There are no strict rules for PRs or issues.
+Please follow general standards.
 - Contributions to the TODO section below would be greatly appreciated.
 - Currently, merging requires approval from the CODEOWNER (`masa0902dev`).